 Once you are in the meeting, make sure you introduce yourself and go around the room asking everyone to briefly introduce themselves.
 This will also allow you to read the body language of each person and take the temperature of the room.
 One big mistake that salespeople make is trying to jump right to the meat of the presentation without establishing the tone of the meeting.

-The key is striking a balance between helping everyone in the room get comfortable and taking too much time before getting to your meeting agenda.
+The key is striking a balance between helping everyone in the room or on the call get comfortable, and taking too much time before getting to your meeting agenda.

 3. Get to the Meat of the Meeting

 Now is the time to hammer home the value your product or solution brings to their business.
 But, if you skip steps 1 and 2, the likelihood of finding a receptive audience diminishes.